 Cheddar Cheese Fondue

-When we lived in the Netherlands we could buy ready made Swiss fondue packages in our supermarket which you just had to heat up when you wanted to eat.
-Like this one:Original Swiss Fondue by MiFroma
+When we lived in the Netherlands we could buy ready-made Swiss fondue packages in our supermarket which you just had to heat up when you wanted to eat.

-However where we now live we cannot buy these products, so I had to come up with an alternative.
+However where we now live these products are not available, so I had to come up with an alternative.

 Best White Wine for Fondue

 For the wine used in this recipe, I used a Pinot Grigio that I make myself at home.
-But you can use any dry white wine with a high acidity, like a Sauvignon Blanc or Pinot Blanc.
+But you can use any dry white wine with high acidity, like a Sauvignon Blanc or Pinot Blanc.

-Certainly the meal should be accompanied by a dry white wine.
+Certainly, the meal should be accompanied by a dry white wine.

 What to dip in cheese fondue

-I have eaten cheese fondue in France, Switzerland, Lichtenstein and Italy and think the best cheese fondue dipping items consist of a nice crusty bread with plenty holes in the dough to fill with cheese.
+I have eaten cheese fondue in restaurants in France, Switzerland, Lichtenstein and Italy and think the best cheese fondue dipping items consist of a nice crusty bread with plenty of holes in the dough to fill with cheese.

 Introduction to Fondue

 I was introduced to cheese fondue in Liechtenstein when I was a child.
 We were lucky to go a number of times for two week family skiing holidays to the wonderful Gorfion Hotel in the tiny town of Malbun.

 Back then we would have a cheese fondue melting pot at the table with a small paraffin burner to keep it hot.
 We have found though, having used these for years at home as well, that an electric melting pot is actually easier as well as safer.

 Cheese fondue recipes

-If you try this recipe I think you will find it very close to the original, but hey if you can find Gruyère then use that instead!
+If you try this recipe I think you will find it very close to the original, but hey if you can find Gruyère then please feel free to use that instead!